Moon landing conspiracy theories: Hoax claims and rebuttals

 Many Moon-landing conspiracy theories have been proposed, alleging that the landings either did not occur and NASA staff lied, or that the landings did occur but not in the way that has been reported.
 Conspiracists have focused on perceived gaps or inconsistencies in the historical record of the missions.
 The foremost idea is that the whole crewed landing program was a hoax from start to end.
-Some claim that the technology to send men to the Moon was lacking or that the Van Allen radiation belts, solar flares, solar wind, coronal mass ejections and cosmic rays made such a trip impossible.
+Some claim that the technology did not exist to send men to the Moon or that the Van Allen radiation belts, solar flares, solar wind, coronal mass ejections, and cosmic rays made such a trip impossible.

-Vince Calder and Andrew Johnson, scientists from Argonne National Laboratory, have given detailed answers to conspiracists' claims on the laboratory's website.
+Scientists Vince Calder and Andrew Johnson have given detailed answers to conspiracists' claims on the Argonne National Laboratory website.
 They show that NASA's portrayal of the Moon landing is fundamentally accurate, allowing for such common mistakes as mislabeled photos and imperfect personal recollections.
-Using the scientific process, any hypothesis that is contradicted by the observable facts may be rejected.
-The 'real landing' hypothesis is a single story since it comes from a single source, but there is no unity in the hoax hypothesis because hoax accounts vary between conspiracists.
+Using the scientific process, any hypothesis may be rejected if it is contradicted by the observable facts.
+The "real landing" hypothesis is a single story since it comes from a single source, but there is no unity in the hoax hypothesis because hoax accounts vary between conspiracists.

 Number of conspirators involved

 According to James Longuski, the conspiracy theories are impossible because of their size and complexity.
-The conspiracy would have to involve more than 400,000 people who worked on the Apollo project for nearly ten years, the 12 men who walked on the Moon, the 6 others who flew with them as command module pilots, and another 6 astronauts who orbited the Moon.
-Hundreds of thousands of people – including astronauts, scientists, engineers, technicians, and skilled laborers – would have had to keep the secret.
+The conspiracy would have to involve more than 400,000 people who worked on the Apollo project for nearly ten years, the twelve men who walked on the Moon, the six others who flew with them as command module pilots, and another six astronauts who orbited the Moon.
+Hundreds of thousands of people would have had to keep the secret, including astronauts, scientists, engineers, technicians, and skilled laborers.
 Longuski argues that it would have been much easier to really land on the Moon than to generate such a huge conspiracy to fake the landings.
-To date, nobody from the United States government or NASA linked to the Apollo program has said the Moon landings were hoaxes.
+To date, nobody from the United States government or NASA linked to the Apollo program has said that the Moon landings were hoaxes.
 Penn Jillette made note of this in the "Conspiracy Theories" episode of his television show Penn & Teller: Bullshit! in 2005.
-With the number of people involved, and noting the Watergate scandal, Jillette noted that someone would have outed the hoax by now.

-One rebuttal by Sibrel to this claim is that NASA had compartmentalized all of the work on the Apollo program.
-This would have allowed for only a small number of people to actually know the truth about faking the Moon landings.
+Physicist David Robert Grimes estimated the time that it would take for a conspiracy to be exposed based on the number of people involved.
+His calculations used data from the PRISM surveillance program, the Tuskegee syphilis experiment, and the FBI forensic scandal.
+Grimes estimated that a Moon landing hoax would require the involvement of 411,000 people and would be exposed within 3.68 years.
+His study did not consider exposure by sources outside of the alleged conspiracy; it only considered exposure from within through whistleblowers or incompetence.